PagerDuty/incident-response-docs/docs/during/security_incident_response.md

 ## Assemble Response Team
 Identify the key responders for the security incident, and keep them all in the loop.
 Set up a secure method of communicating all information associated with the incident.
 Details on the incident (or even the fact that an incident has occurred) should be kept private to the responders until you are confident the attack is not being triggered internally.

-* The security and site-reliability teams should usually be involved.
-* A representative for any affected services should be involved.
-* An Incident Commander (IC) should be appointed, who will also appoint the usual incident command roles.
+* Page an Incident Commander if not already done so.
+They will also appoint the usual incident command roles.
 The incident command team will be responsible for keeping documentation of actions taken, and for notifying internal stakeholders as appropriate.
+* Give the project an innocuous codename that can be used for chats/documents so if anyone overhears they don't realize it's a security incident. (e.g. sapphire-unicorn).
+* Start the voice call if not already in progress.
+* Setup chat room using the codename of the incident.
+* Invite all responders to the voice call and chat room.
+    1. The **security team should always be included**.
+    1. A representative for any affected services should be included.
+    1. Executive stakeholders and legal counsel should be invited at earliest possible opportunity, but prioritize operational responders first.
 * Do not communicate with anyone not on the response team about the incident until forensics has been performed.
 The attack could be happening internally.
-* Give the project an innocuous codename that can be used for chats/documents so if anyone overhears they don't realize it's a security incident. (e.g. sapphire-unicorn).
 * Prefix all emails, and chat topics with "Attorney Work Project".

 ## Isolate Affected Instances